 Ivory ending up in pills and tablets

-Traditional Chinese medicine made from rhino horn is processed into pills, tablets, herbal treatments and tonics and sold worldwide with the main users in China, Vietnam, Singapore, Malaysia, Taiwan, South Korea, Hong Kong and wherever Chinese communities live including North America, Australia and Europe.
+Traditional Chinese medicine made from rhino horn is processed into pills, tablets, herbal treatments and tonics and sold worldwide with the main users in China, Vietnam, Singapore, Malaysia, Taiwan (China), South Korea, Hong Kong and wherever Chinese communities live including North America, Australia and Europe.